-- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated March 31, 2017 for the preparation of the financial statements in accordance with Canadian Public Sector Accounting Standards; in particular, the financial statements are fairly presented in accordance therewith. - 2.
-We have assessed that the organization is able to continue as a going concern and the financial statements have been prepared on a going concern basis. - Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable. - 4.
-Related-party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of Canadian Public Sector Accounting Standards. - 5.
-There have been no events subsequent to the date of the financial statements up to the date hereof that would require recognition or disclosure in the financial statements.
-Furthermore, there have been no events subsequent to the date of the comparative financial statements that would require adjustment of those financial statements and the related notes. - Unrecorded adjustments at year end are trivial in amount and nature, therefore the effects of unrecorded adjustments are, both individually and in the aggregate, immaterial to the financial statements. - 7.
-The accounting policies selected and the application thereof is appropriate, including those for complex areas of accounting and areas involving management's judgement and estimates, for example, revenue recognition, fair value measurements, transfers of receivables, hedging relationships and consolidation of variable interest entities. - 8.
-We have no plans or intentions that may materially affect the carrying value or classification of assets and liabilities reflected in the financial statements. - 9.
-We are aware of the environmental laws and regulations that impact on our organization and we are in compliance.
-There are no known environmental liabilities, including liabilities under sections PS3260 Liability for Contaminated Sites and PS3270 Solid Waste Landfill Closure & Post-Closure Liability that have not been accrued for or disclosed in the financial statements.
+- We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated May 1, 2020 for the preparation of the financial statements in accordance with Canadian Public Sector Accounting Standards; in particular, the financial statements are fairly presented in accordance therewith. - We have assessed that the organization is able to continue as a going concern and the financial statements have been prepared on a going concern basis. - Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable. - Related-party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of Canadian Public Sector Accounting Standards. - All events subsequent to the date of the financial statements and for which Canadian Public Sector Accounting Standards require adjustment or disclosure have been adjusted or disclosed. - Unrecorded adjustments at year end are trivial in amount and nature, therefore the effects of unrecorded adjustments are, both individually and in the aggregate, immaterial to the financial statements. - The accounting policies selected and the application thereof is appropriate, including those for complex areas of accounting and areas involving management's judgement and estimates, for example, revenue recognition, fair value measurements, transfers of receivables, hedging relationships and consolidation of variable interest entities. - 8.
+We have no plans or intentions that may materially affect the carrying value or classification of assets and liabilities reflected in the financial statements.

-- 10. The nature of all material measurement uncertainties has been appropriately disclosed in the financial statements, including all estimates where it is reasonably possible that the estimate will change in the near term and the effect of the change could be material to the financial statements. - 11.
-We have informed you of all outstanding and possible claims, whether or not they have been discussed with legal counsel. - 12.
-We confirm that there are no derivative or off-balance sheet financial instruments held at year end. - 13.
+- We are aware of the environmental laws and regulations that impact on our organization and we are in compliance.
+There are no known environmental liabilities that have not been accrued for or disclosed in the financial statements. - 10.
+The nature of all material measurement uncertainties has been appropriately disclosed in the financial statements, including all estimates where it is reasonably possible that the estimate will change in the near term and the effect of the change could be material to the financial statements. - We have informed you of all outstanding and possible claims, whether or not they have been discussed with legal counsel. - 12.
+There are no derivative or off-balance sheet financial instruments held at year end. - 13.
 We have made the appropriate determination, accounting and disclosure in the financial statements of the costs, assets and obligations associated with employee future benefits. - 14.
-All liabilities and contingencies, including those associated with guarantees, whether written or oral, have been disclosed to you and are appropriately reflected in the financial statements. - 15 The organization has satisfactory title to all assets, and there are no liens or encumbrances on the organization's assets.
+All liabilities and contingencies, including those associated with guarantees, whether written or oral, have been disclosed to you and are appropriately reflected in the financial statements. - 15.
+The organization has satisfactory title to all assets, and there are no liens or encumbrances on the organization's assets.